GovWizely/developerportal/_posts/v2/2016-02-19-market-intelligence.md

 ## Resource URL

-This endpoint will search across the five types of Market Intelligence articles.
+This endpoint will search across all types of Market Intelligence articles.
 To search a subset, see sources below.

 {% include market-intelligence/query.html %}